Noise regulation: Vibration perception threshold

-The minimum ground or structure borne vibrational motion necessary to cause a person of normal sensitivity to be aware of the motion through contact, hearing, or through visual observation of moving things.
+The minimum ground or structure-borne vibrational motion necessary to cause a person of normal sensitivity to be aware of the motion through contact, hearing, or through visual observation of moving things.

 Ordinance provisions for stationary sources in the United States

-there are three levels of regulation for stationary sound sources.
+There are three levels of regulation for stationary sound sources.
 The most basic is the general one associated with noise disturbance.
 (See Noise Disturbance below.)
 It is a very broad subjective immission control that has evolved from earlier disturbance of the peace provisions.
 Subjectivity can lead to arbitrary enforcement.
 The next level of regulation is less broad; it is an objective immission control that uses specific levels of sound considered to be a noise disturbance.
 Arbitrary enforcement is reduced.
 (See Maximum Permissible Sound Levels below.)
 In both cases, however, the person creating the sound may not be aware that his actions are in violation.
 The concept that a potential violator should have fair warning that his actions are in violation has led to provisions that address specific noise problems.
 The sections below list those that are found in community noise ordinances.

 Air conditioning, heating and pool equipment

 This provision is a subjective immission control.
 An evaluation of the noise disturbance is made at the listener without a sound level meter.
 This provision is mostly applied in residential zones such as homes, apartments and condominiums.
-Albuquerque, NM (Article 9-9) requires that such units the maximum permissible sound levels (Se section below) and recommend that those units be placed away from other residential units or on roof tops to diminish impact.
+Albuquerque, NM (Article 9-9) requires that such units meet the maximum permissible sound levels (see section below) and recommend that those units be placed away from other residential units or on rooftops to diminish impact.

 Airport and airport operations

-Community control of airport created noise is limited to those sounds not related to flight operations.
-The community is able to control the land use around the airport however.
+Community control of airport-created noise is limited to those sounds not related to flight operations.
+The community can control the land use around the airport however.

 Animals

 This provision is a subjective immission control.
 Most relate to barking dogs and put an upper time limit for continuous sound from them.
 New Jersey (Chapter 13:1G) considers a violation if the sound is continuous for more than 5 minutes or intermittent for more than 20 minutes.
-They also consider it a defense to violation if the animal is provoked to bark.
-Connecticut (Chapter 442)exempts animal sounds while Anchorage, AK (Chapter 15.70) requires that continual violations permit the animal to be taken and put out for adoption.
+They also consider it a defense to a violation if the animal is provoked to bark.
+Connecticut (Chapter 442) exempts animal sounds while Anchorage, AK (Chapter 15.70) requires that continual violations permit the animal to be taken and put out for adoption.